chef/omnibus/docs/omnibus-build-cache.md

 components need to be rebuilt.

 The cache uses git to snapshot the project tree after each software component build.
-The entire contents of the project's `install_path` is included in the snaphot.
+The entire contents of the project's `install_dir` is included in the snaphot.

 When rebuilding, omnibus walks the linearized component list and